hero-karl/TestExampleRepo/README.md

 # TestExampleRepo
-just for testing purposes
+just for testing purposes - no idea why I am writing this!
-readme finished